Kaitiaki Rawhi Whakaaturanga

 What's the job really like?

-- Certificate in Animal Management (Captive Wild Animals) from Unitec through distance learning
+- New Zealand Certificate in Animal Management (Captive Wild Animals) (Level 4) from Unitec

 - Bachelor of Applied Science (Animal Management and Welfare) from Unitec